Yes, dogs can get lice. It’s not common, but it has been known to happen.

 Severe infestations may have your pet creating wounds thanks to the constant scratching.
 Now let’s discuss a few ways to treat dog lice naturally.

-To treat a dog that has lice, wash the hair every day with a shampoo that contains d-limonene (it’s a citrus-derived insecticide that is nontoxic to your pet).
+To treat a dog that has lice, wash the hair every day with a shampoo that contains d-Limonene (aff), a citrus-derived insecticide that is said to be nontoxic to your pet.
 Rinse after 10 minutes.
 This should kill the adult dog lice.

 Meanwhile, the eggs (called “nits”) will continue to hatch over two to three weeks, so this is why you need to keep giving baths every day until all lice are dead.
 If you pick off any lice from the dog, dispose of them in a sealed bag.
 Using a nit comb will not yield any live lice, only eggs, so just stick to bathing the dog and be patient.